-Calculus > Related Rates
+Calculus Problem Solving > Related Rates

 Solving the problems usually involves knowledge of geometry and algebra in addition to calculus.
 Often, the “hard” part is the geometry or algebra—not the calculus, so you’ll want to make sure you brush up on those skills.
 Solving related relate problems also involves applications of the chain rule and implicit differentiation—where you differentiate both sides of the equation.

-Related Rates Sample problem #1
+Related Rates Example problem #1

-A rock is dropped into the center of a circular pond.
+Q. A rock is dropped into the center of a circular pond.
 The ripple moved outward at 4 m/s.
 How fast does the area change, with respect to time, when the ripple is 3m from the center?

 Step 1: Draw a picture of the problem (this always helps, especially when geometry is involved).